Luthiraa/vm24/README.md

 | Process CPU / wall time | 5s / 10s |
 | Native address space | 96 MiB |

-These values are deliberately hardcoded as the launcher's fixed policy.
-The VM exposes `Limits` for tests and embedding, while the CLI uses the defaults.
+These are deliberately hardcoded limits for the launcher.
+The VM exposes `Limits` for tests and embedding.

 ## Containment